pzzhang/tsvviewer/README.md

 # TSV Viewer
-This tool is nearly a reimplementation (with some improvements) of the OpenImages visualization (https://storage.googleapis.com/openimages/web/visualizer/index.html?type=detection&set=train&c=%2Fm%2F0h23m), to support tsv data format.
-Work done by Lei Zhang (https://www.leizhang.org/) and me (https://github.com/pzzhang).
+This tool is nearly a reimplementation (with some improvements) of the [OpenImages visualization](https://storage.googleapis.com/openimages/web/visualizer/index.html?type=detection&set=train&c=%2Fm%2F0h23m), to support tsv data format.
+Work done by [Lei Zhang](https://www.leizhang.org/) and [me](https://github.com/pzzhang).

 This project is for browser-based TSV file visualization with the following features.
 * Same backend design as in `quickdetection`.